 Range-bound strategies refer to methods by which traders capitalize on a market that’s moving sideways — also known as a sideways market.
-For example, users trading in sideways conditions will repeatedly buy an asset low at the support level, and then sell it high at the resistance level.
+For example, users trading in sideways conditions will repeatedly buy an asset low at the resistance level, and then sell it high at the support level.

 How Does A Sideways Market Work?